Stealing Strangers' Stuff

 Clothing was the most stolen item in seven states, including California and Tennessee.
 In fact, actor and comedian Kevin Hart’s California home was burglarized in 2016, with thieves taking his clothing and other personal items.

-Other commonly stolen items across the U.S. included currency (most common in 11 states), office equipment, and electronics.
+Other frequently stolen items across the U.S. include currency (most prevalent in 11 states), office equipment, and electronics.
 While pets can sometimes be the target of thieves and robbers, livestock was the least common category of stolen items, according to the UCR data.

 State Rankings for Larceny